LinguistDeveloper/clarive/docs/en/rules/palette/control/eval-js.markdown

 title: EVAL JavaScript
 icon: cog_java
 ---

-Run JavaScript code and assigns to new stash variables the newly created JavaScript variables, if any.
+* Run JavaScript code and assigns to new stash variables the newly created JavaScript variables, if any.

-Stash variables are passed to javaScript.
+* Stash variables are passed to javaScript.

-Form to configure has the following fields:
+* Form to configure has the following fields: <br />

-- **Stash Variable**: Variable name to use.
+&nbsp; &nbsp;• **Stash Variable**: Variable name to use. <br />

-- **Code**: Text area to be filled with javaScript code.
+&nbsp; &nbsp;• **Code**: Text area to be filled with javaScript code.